Resources for LGBTQIQA Students

 Equality Virginia: Equality Virginia is a statewide, non-partisan lobbying, education and support network for the gay, lesbian, bisexual, transgendered, and straight allied (GLBT) communities in Virginia.
 See: http://www.equalityvirginia.org/

-PFLAG: Parents and Friends of Lesbians and Gays has a local chapter located right here in Harrisonburg.
-If you're interested in joining, contact Mark at firstname.lastname@example.org or 540-405-1227.
+PFLAG Blue Ridge: Parents and Friends of Lesbians and Gays has a local chapter located right here in Harrisonburg.
+Email them at email@example.com and visit their website at http://www.pflagblueridge.org/.

 Shenandoah Valley YES Alliance: The mission of the Shenandoah Valley YES Alliance is to "serve, educate, empower, and celebrate our community by providing a safe, youth-centered, confidential space with access to support, resources, and social opportunities."
 Interested in getting more information?
 Visit their website at: http://www.svyesalliance.org/index.html.

 Lambda Youth OUTreach: LAMBDA makes youth issues a priority, and youth representation at the highest levels of LAMBDA a requirement.
-LAMBDA protects GLBT youth by giving them a voice, listening, and working to address identified concerns.
+LAMBDA protects LGBT youth by giving them a voice, listening, and working to address identified concerns.
 FAQ and fact sheet publications are also available here.
-Visit their website at: http://www.lambda.org/main.htm.
+Visit their website at: http://www.qrd.org/qrd/www/orgs/avproject/youth.htm.